fabiolnh/ddd/README.md

   * Upstream: It is what you are accessing
   * Downstream: It is who is accessing
   * (Downstream consumes Upstream)
-- Bounded context is a form to modularizate, to reduce the accouplament in the code
+- Bounded context is a form to modularize, to reduce the accouplement in the code
 - Shared Kernel: Shared Code.
 Ex: a lib shared between teams
-- Anticorruption Layer: Absorve the difference that were come from an external layer.
-Ex: Transform something from external to something to obiquous language.
+- Anticorruption Layer: Absorb the difference that comes from an external layer.
+Ex: Transform something from external to something to ubiquitous language.
 - OBS: Not all bounded context need to be develop as the same (ex: not all has to be developed with a tactical model)
-- OBS: The border of The Bounded Context is excelent to define a microservice
+- OBS: The border of The Bounded Context is excellent to define a microservice
 - Gateway: A pattern to access another Bounded Context.